 Learn more about the risk factors for prostate cancer.

-If your prostate isn’t enlarged and your PSA level is within normal range, your doctor will likely suggest repeating the tests at regular intervals of 1-2 years as part of your normal checkups.
+If your prostate isn’t enlarged and your PSA level is within normal range, your doctor will likely suggest repeating the tests at regular intervals of 1-2 years.
 Talk to your doctor about the best course of a personalized prostate cancer screening plan.

 If your prostate shows signs of enlargement or irregularity, or your PSA level comes back a little high, your doctor may suggest repeating the tests after an interval of time to see if your prostate has changed further or your level is on the rise–an indication of a potential problem.

 There are many reasons why a man’s prostate may be enlarged–the presence of cancer is only one.
 So, even if your doctor finds something unusual, it may not mean that you have prostate cancer.
-The next steps could include repeating the tests, performing an ultrasound or MRI of your prostate, or a prostate biopsy.
+The next steps could include repeating the tests or performing an MRI of your prostate.
 There are newer blood and urine tests that can be used to help determine if a biopsy is needed.

 Want more information?
 Download or order a print copy of the Prostate Cancer Patient Guide.